-We are delighted to announce the return of the HEA Annual Conference, this year focusing on improving the quality of teaching and learning in the age of the Teaching Excellence Framework.
-Structured over three days, the conference will provide a platform for higher education professionals to share their experiences, ideas, research and good practice in a community of their peers and learn from internationally respected speakers.
+The HEA Annual Conference returned in 2017, focusing on improving the quality of teaching and learning in the age of the Teaching Excellence Framework.
+Structured over three days, the conference provided a platform for higher education professionals to share their experiences, ideas, research and good practice in a community of their peers and learn from internationally respected speakers.

-The conference format allows for cross-fertilisation of pedagogies, with a day dedicated to addressing sector priorities, such as retention, assessment and employability, sandwiched between two days of discipline-led activities.
+The conference format allowed for cross-fertilisation of pedagogies, with a day dedicated to addressing sector priorities, such as retention, assessment, and employability, sandwiched between two days of discipline-led activities.

 Secure your place

 The quality of teaching in UK higher education took centre stage over the last year, in response to Jo Johnson’s July 2015 speech introducing a Teaching Excellence Framework (TEF) in England (with the other UK nations keeping a close watching brief).
 As the dramatic plotline intensified, the potential implications of TEF for tuition fees, future sector funding models and the further marketisation of HE were hotly debated by an audience of sector commentators on the edge of their seats, while some of TEF’s strongest critics posted reviews bemoaning the concept of the TEF in its entirety.

 While acknowledging the wider implications of TEF on UK HE (including political, financial and reputational), the HEA’s 2017 Annual Conference will position the spotlight firmly on teaching itself, in particular the learners whose experience of HE is and will take place in a post-TEF landscape.
 At the same time as looking to the future in order to understand and prepare for the changed expectations and rhetoric of ‘Generation TEF’, we are also keen to reflect on and learn from the backstory of professionalising HE teaching.